oi-sendai/jobs-board/README.md

 angularfire-login-hyperplate
 =============================

-A fairly opinionated yet fairly minimal template for getting started with AngularFire (AngularJS + Firebase) w/ user login system.
+An opinionated yet minimal ui + routing boilerplate with AngularFire (AngularJS + Firebase) w/ user login system.

 This tutorial will show you how to set up a simple email/password-based user authentication system using AngularFire, along with a corresponding table for persistence of user data.